-Accreditation is an opportunity for field epidemiology training programs to align with common standards that support quality training and increased recognition of the value of FETPs to support country public health priorities.
-The process and standards for accreditation were developed over a five-year period with input from the global network of programs and partners.
-The standards are grouped into four main domains:
+TEPHINET accreditation is an opportunity for field epidemiology training programs (FETPs) to align with common standards that support quality training and increased recognition of their value in supporting country public health priorities.

 - Management, Infrastructure and Operations